Heather Graham, 50, Sizzles In A Cream Bikini: ‘Having A Beach Day’

 Heather’s bikini was made up of a plunging top with a thin string across the bottom of her chest that tied around her torso.
 She proudly flashed her seriously slim middle, which was highlighted with a pair of matching cream bottoms.

-The low-rise bikini bottoms sat below her bellybutton.
+The low-rise piece sat below her bellybutton.
 They featured what appeared to be a ruched design on the straps, which stretched over both of her hips and perfectly showcased her long, lean legs.

 She had her blond hair curled and rocked a pair of oversized sunglasses under her hat.

-As for Odessa, she also slipped into a bikini with a pair of large shades on her eyes for their day at the beach.
+As for Odessa, she also slipped into a bikini and had on a pair of large shades for their day at the beach.

 The star wore a leopard-print bikini, made up of a triangle top that was largely covered by her red hair that flowed down past her shoulders.

 She opted for a matching swimwear look.
-Odessa paired the top with skimpy bottoms in the same animal-print that she tied into two bows on her hips.
+Odessa paired the top with skimpy bottoms in the same animal-print.
+The garment featured two bows on her hips.

 Both went barefoot on the sand and posed for the camera with the ocean visible behind them.
-In the caption, Heather told fans that it felt “like the first day of summer” which is why they decided to head to the coast.
+In the caption, Heather told fans that it felt “like the first day of summer,” which may be why they decided to head to the coast.

-Plenty of fans shared gushing messages in the comments section.
+Plenty of fans left gushing messages in the comments section.
 A number of Instagram users shared their disbelief that Heather celebrated her 50th birthday in January.

 “You’re 25, right?” one person asked.

-“Body goals,” another fan said with a clapping emoji.
+“Body goals,” remarked another fan, including a clapping emoji with their message.

-“Still rockin’ the perfect bikini body,” a third impressed fan said.
+“Still rockin’ the perfect bikini body,” a third impressed admirer noted.

+Heather’s fans know she’s no stranger to a bikini snap on Instagram.
 Last year, she set pulses racing on the social media site once again when she posed in a skimpy green bikini during a vacation to Italy.